sfwem/meshmap/README.md

 <blockquote style="background: #d3d3d3; margin-right: 30%;">In theory, this <em>should</em> run on a Windows system as well.<br/>
 It does not require anything specific to Linux (<em>Perhaps with the exception of the cron task</em>).<br/>
-There is no reason that part could not be adapted to run from a Windows scheduled task though.<br/>
+There is no reason that cronjob could not be adapted to run from a Windows scheduled task though.<br/>
 PHP is PHP after all.</blockquote>

 ### Map Tile Server info